lyarenei/jellyfin-plugin-listenbrainz/doc/configuration.md

 ##### Enable syncing favorites

-Enables synchronization of favorite tracks in Jellyfin with loved Listens in ListenBrainz.
+Enables synchronization of `favorite` tracks in Jellyfin with `loved` listens in ListenBrainz.
 This is currently only one-way, listens of favorite tracks in Jellyfin are marked as 'loved' in ListenBrainz.
 Marking listens as 'hated' is not supported as Jellyfin does not have such concept.
 If you unmark favorite track in Jellyfin, it will be marked as neutral in ListenBrainz.
+Favorite albums and artists are not supported as these are not supported by ListenBrainz as well.

 Support for the reverse direction is currently not implemented, but it is planned.

 ## General configuration

-In addition to user configuration, the plugin has some options as well.
+Options affecting the plugin behavior can be configured in this section.

 ##### ListenBrainz API URL